express-javascript-template

 - Dual ESLint configurations for client/server concerns with style and security rules

-- CI-based lint and build verification across multiple Node.js LTS/current versions
+- CI-based lint and build verification across multiple Node.js versions

-- Monthly automated dependency and GitHub Actions update strategy with grouped updates
+- Scheduled automated dependency and GitHub Actions updates with grouped update policies

 Detailed Technical Notes